soyfaii/nownotes/README.md

 # <img src="BrandResources/64px-logo-transparent.png" width=24> NowNotes

+> [!IMPORTANT]
+> NowNotes is no longer in development as it was meant as a little project I made when I started to learn programming.
+The code is garbage, I nearly forgot C# and I'm not planning to retake this.
+(And even if I did, it would be from scratch.)

 NowNotes is a simple app made as a *usable* replacement for the Windows Notepad.

 Windows Notepad is ok to take notes quickly, just type 'Notepad' on the Windows Search and start typing on it.
 It's simple and only uses a few resources.